 Did you happen to notice a little glimpse of the “p’tite nappe champêtre”?

 This city is super clean.
-One of the the things that struck us after three days of walking exploring the city was that we did not see one homeless person on the streets??
-Have not seen this before in our travels for a city of this size.
+One of the things that struck us after three days of walking exploring the city was that we did not see one homeless person on the streets??
+We have not seen this before in our travels for a city of this size.

 After spending three days in Zurich I think we would best describe it as a very scenic city, very clean, safe and affluent.
 It’s also apparent that it is the financial hub of this country.
-Hope we can come and stay longer someday.
+We hope to come and stay longer someday.